mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-08-01-Unsupervised-Representation-Learning-for-NLP.md

 Even though BERT achieves better performance than pretraining approaches that are based on autoregressive language modeling, there are two main issues with BERT.
 One is discrepancy between pretraining and fine tuning, since the `[MASK]` tokens are absent during fine tuning.
 Second is, BERT assumes the predicted tokens are independent of each other given the unmasked tokens, this is the reason to have $$\approx$$ in the above equation.

 Considering these pros and cons of AR and AE, the researchers from CMU and Google proposed [XLNet](https://arxiv.org/pdf/1906.08237.pdf), a generalized autoregressive pretraining method that leverages the best of these two modeling.
 By the time of releasing **XLNet** model, it achieved the state-of-the-art results on 18 NLP tasks.
 Also note that, just shortly after XLNet, Facebook AI’s model [RoBERTa](https://arxiv.org/abs/1907.11692), outperformed XLNet on GLUE benchmark.
+As far as I know; **RoBERTa** is essentially BERT; but has a careful hyper tuning approach, and has a longer training time.

 In summary, XLNet offers the following advantages: